ahonen89/palindromes/README.md

 **5.Deployment instructions**

 Clone github repository or download zip file.
 "cd" into the folder and run "npm install" to install the app's dependencies.
+Also run "bower install" to install the front-end dependencies.

 After the dependencies are installed:
 "npm start" for running the app.